bvi7/b-HJ25/frontend-ui-templates/profile-layout/README.md

 ## Problem Solved

 Profiles often contain large amounts of information that become difficult to read when presented in a single vertical layout.
+In this writing community, they required data to show off the stats of written characters and sections to display information at a quick glance.

 ## Solution

-Implemented a tab-based navigation system that segments content into logical sections, improving usability and reducing visual clutter without requiring page reloads.
+Implemented a tab-based navigation system that segments content into logical sections that scroll upon reaching its maximum height, improving usability and reducing visual clutter without requiring page reloads.

 ## Tech Used